billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 very capable and very expensive.
 This is a must when using a Whisper multiplexer which samples all AI channels at 800 kHz.

-When doing multichannel acquisition, non-simultaneous-sampling devices, such as the 6221, use a multiplexing scheme to connect inputs to the single amplifier/ADC unit in quick succession.
+When doing multichannel acquisition, non-simultaneous-sampling devices such as the 6221 use a multiplexing scheme to connect inputs to the single amplifier/ADC unit in quick succession.
 The fastest you can drive such a device depends upon how many channels you want to sample.
-It's `R0/nChans`, where, R0 is the advertised maximum sample rate, 250 KS/s for the 6221.
+It's `R0/nChans`: R0 is the advertised maximum sample rate (250 KS/s for the 6221).
 Be aware that switching from channel to channel at this rate does not allow the amplifier to fully settle before the next input is connected to it, hence, there will be some crosstalk (charge carryover).
-To avoid that issue, one can run at a lower effective maximum sample rate given by: `1/(1/R0 + 1E-5)`.
-For, the 6221 example, you should sample no faster than `71428/nChans`.
+To avoid that issue, run at a lower maximum sample rate given by:
+`1/(1/R0 + 1E-5)`.
+For the 6221 example, you should sample no faster
+than `71428/nChans`.

 USB-based devices such as the 6366 can't use DMA data transfers, so have lower effective bandwidth and higher latency than PCI or PXI devices.
 Go